 Female Travellers and Making Friends Abroad

-The Female Travellers and Making Friends AbroadNo matter where you are in the world, making new friends requires significant investments of time and energy, as well as the usual factors like shared experiences, a similar world view, mutual respect and understanding and complementary tastes and senses of humour.
-Despite numerous constraints, it is entirely possible for women to make new friends on holiday, make new friends in co-workers while working abroad and make new friends by joining an international women’s club.
+No matter where you are in the world, making new friends requires a significant investment of time and energy, as well as the usual factors such as shared experiences, a similar worldview, mutual respect and understanding, and complementary tastes and senses of humour.
+Despite numerous constraints, women can make new friends on holiday, at work while abroad, and by joining an international women’s club.

 Making New Friends on Holiday

-It may seem like holidays are too short to make real friends but this does not need to be the case.
-Women who travel together already have a lot in common, a desire to see the world and experience new things.
+It may seem like holidays are too short to make real friends, but this does not need to be the case.
+Women who travel together already have a lot in common: a desire to see the world and experience new things.
 These experiences can often be enough to cement a friendship, and simply keeping in touch upon the return home can help it flourish.

 Finding New Friends in Co-Workers